Nusa Islands, Bali A complete guide to Lembongan, Ceningan and Penida by JetSettingFools.com

 Men push local boat into Crystal Bay on Nusa Penida, Bali, Indonesia

 Concealed beneath the turquoise water surrounding the Nusa Islands is some of the best coral reefs in Bali.
 Visitors can get a first-hand look at the colorful marine life on one of the many Nusa Lembongan boat trips that depart daily.
-Most snorkel trips leave in the morning and make at least three stops, which will be decided by the captain based on the currents and swells.
-For a deep water experience, many companies offer scuba diving excursions and PADI certification.

 We took a group snorkel trip, which far surpassed our expectations.
 Rough conditions required an adjustment, but our experienced captain was able to find calmer water where we could snorkel comfortably.
-The captain kept a watchful eye on everyone in our group, patiently helped a couple who was snorkeling for the first time and was adamant about protecting the coral.
+He kept a watchful eye on everyone in our group, patiently helped a couple who was snorkeling for the first time and was adamant about protecting the coral.

 Nusa Island Snorkel Spots